 For discussion: one reason that richness, evenness, and soil background were seen to have weak effects is the narrow distribution of values in the data.

 I predict that bare ground is the strongest predictor of spectral diversity, as soil has distinctly different reflectance than vegetation (Gholizadeh et al., 2018).
 Furthermore, soils reflectance is variable depending on local microclimatic conditions such as moisture and roughness.
-This potential for plot level variability therefor alter spectral signatures in more complex ways, resulting soil having the largest correspondence with spectral diversity.
+This potential for plot level variability can therefore alter spectral signatures in more complex ways, resulting in soil having the largest correspondence with spectral diversity.

 4.4.3 How do additional environmental factors relate to spectral diversity?